davsec-teaching/ECS160-Winter2025/homework/Homework-4.md

 You do not have to develop a microservice for this homework.

 **_Submission_**
-You will submit the code, the repository link with the branch, and a document outlining the design pattern you chose for each of these cases and why you chose them.
+You will submit the code, and a document outlining the design pattern you chose for each of these cases and why you chose them.